AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

     >[!NOTE]
     >
-    > At this point no visible change will occur as the `underline` style has not been implemented.
-In the next exercise this style is implemented.
+    > At this point, no visible change occurs as the `underline` style has not been implemented.
+In the next exercise, this style is implemented.

 1. Click the **Page Information** icon &gt; **View as Published** to inspect the page outside of AEM's editor.
-1. Use your browser developer tools to verify the markup around the Title component has the CSS class `cmp-title--underline` applied to the outer div.
+1. Use your browser developer tools to verify that the markup around the Title component has the CSS class `cmp-title--underline` applied to the outer div.

     ![Div with underline class applied](assets/style-system/div-underline-class-applied.png)